SajinaPK/AWS_Learning/Solution_Architect/04_EC2_Advanced/EC2.md

 - Use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload
 - If there are insufficient unique hardware to fulfill the request then the request fails and can be retried later.
 - When you create a placement group, you specify one of the following strategies for the group:
-    - **Cluster** — clusters instances into a low-latency group in a single Availability Zone (high performance, high risk)
+    - **Cluster** — clusters instances into a low-latency group in a single Availability Zone (high performance, high risk) (Can span multiple AZ in the same Region)
     - **Spread** — spreads instances across underlying hardware (max 7 instances per group per AZ)
     - **Partition** — spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
-Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka) (They are spread but still not isolated from failure but partitions are isolated)
+Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka) (They are spread but still not isolated from failure but partitions are isolated) (Can have partitions in multiple AZ in the same region)

 - **Placement Groups - Cluster**